 - Loose alternator drive belt

 - Consumer left on, lights radio etc.

 - Electrical component drain

 - Accessories wired incorrectly

-You can test your own battery using a DVOM or a inexpensive battery tester, check out this post “Best battery tester for home use”.
+You can test your own battery using a DVOM or an inexpensive battery tester, check out this post “Best battery tester for home use”.

-If you suspect the battery and alternator is Ok, you instead suspect a short may be draining the battery then check out this post “Car fuse keeps blowing”.
+If you suspect the battery and alternator are Ok, you instead suspect a short may be draining the battery then check out this post “Car fuse keeps blowing”.